squasta/Simple-Landing-Zone-for-NC2-on-GoogleCloud/README.md

 <img width='800' src='./images/NC2WizStep6.png'/>

-8. After the deployment of the cluster is successfull, you can add connectivity with on-premises or other Google Cloud VPC or services by peering [a SharedVPC](https://cloud.google.com/vpc/docs/shared-vpc) or [a Hub] (https://cloud.google.com/network-connectivity/docs/network-connectivity-center/how-to/vpc-configure-hub).
+8. After the deployment of the cluster is successfull, you can add connectivity with on-premises or other Google Cloud VPC or services by peering [a SharedVPC](https://cloud.google.com/vpc/docs/shared-vpc) or [a Hub](https://cloud.google.com/network-connectivity/docs/network-connectivity-center/how-to/vpc-configure-hub).
 If you enabled a bastion and a Jumpbox VM, you can login to the Jumbox VM and connect Prism Element or Prism Central through a web browser.

 9. Use the solution and configure Nutanix features like categories, VM, replication...